 - Herzer P (1986) Still syndrome in adults.
 German Med Weekly 111: 865-867

 - Höllweger N et al (2018) Adult onset Still`s syndrome.
 J Dtsch Dermatol 16: 491-492

 - Kaufmann S et al (1981) Still syndrome in adults.
 A contribution to the differential diagnosis of "fever of unknown origin".
 Med World 32: 1692-1697

 - Prendiville JS et al (2004) A Pruritic Linear Urticarial Rash, Fever, and Systemic Inflammatory Disease in Five Adolescents: Adult-Onset Still Disease or Systemic Juvenile Idiopathic Arthritis sine Arthritis?
 Pediatric Dermatol 21: 580-588

 - Zollner RC et al (1997) Hyperferritinemia in Still syndrome in the adult and reactive hemophagocytic syndrome.
 Med Klin (Munich) 92: 494-498

-Incoming links (6)Angioimmunoblastic T cell lymphoma; Dermatitis-arthritis syndromes; Felty syndrome; Interleukin-1; Platelet; Schnitzler syndrome;
+Incoming links (7)Angioimmunoblastic T cell lymphoma; Breastfeeding syndrome; Dermatitis-arthritis syndromes; Felty syndrome; Interleukin-1; Platelet; Schnitzler syndrome;

-Outgoing links (4)Autoinflammatory syndromes (overview); Rheumatoid arthritis (ra); Schnitzler syndrome; Urticaria (overview);
+Outgoing links (5)Autoinflammatory syndromes (overview); Breastfeeding syndrome; Rheumatoid arthritis and skin manifestations; Schnitzler syndrome; Urticaria (overview);

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.